Sunday, October 25, 2009

 So much angst!

-Posted by Unknown at 10:02 AM 0 comments
+Posted by noumena12 at 10:02 AM 0 comments

 So I've spent much of my weekend playing on the BN site and following the discussion about the nook.
 I'm flabbergasted by the number of people who are "up in arms" over BN restrictions on lending.
 Some people are saying they are going to cancel their "nook" order.
 What?!
 What other ereader will you purchase....because no one else allows you to share at all.
 (And I don't count Amazon's sharing policy since it restricts you to devices on your account.)